b-brankovics/sam-harmonization/README.md

 output from the primary analysis (mapping, alignment or other homology tools).
 Since [samtools](http://samtools.github.io/) already provides many useful tools for this.
-The goal for this project was to add tools for common filtering steps that are not covered by samtools (but maybe included in CLC genomic workbench).
+The goal for this project was to add tools for common filtering steps that are not covered by samtools (but maybe included in CLC genomic workbench and similar tools).

 These different filtering options are covered by two scripts (sam-filter.pl & sam-keep-best.pl).
 The first (sam-filter.pl) filter is based on thresholds: